-The most common cause is due to overheating of the mold surface or excessive carburization.
-Excessive polishing pressure and long polishing time are the main reasons for the production of “orange peel”.
+The most frequent cause is overheating of the mold surface or excessive carburization.

-For example: polishing wheel polishing, the heat generated by the polishing wheel can easily cause “orange peel”.
+For instance, when using a polishing wheel, the heat generated from the wheel can easily result in “orange peel.”

 7.3 Measures to eliminate the “orange peel” of the workpiece

-When surface quality is found to be bad, many people increase the polishing pressure and extend the polishing time.
-This practice tends to make the surface quality worse.
+When a poor surface quality is detected, many individuals tend to increase the polishing pressure and prolong the polishing time.

 The following methods can be used to remedy:

-(2) Stress relief at a temperature lower than the tempering temperature of 25 °C, grinding with the finest sand number before polishing until a satisfactory effect is achieved, and finally polishing with a lighter force.
+(2) Perform stress relief at a temperature below the tempering temperature of 25°C. Grind with the finest grit size before polishing until the desired outcome is achieved.
+Finally, polish with a lighter force.

 7.4 Reasons for the formation of “pitting” on the surface of the workpiece

-(2) The purity of the steel is insufficient and the content of hard impurities is high.
+(2) Insufficient purity of the steel and a high content of hard impurities.

 7.5 Measures to eliminate pitting corrosion of workpieces

-(1) Carefully re-grind the surface.
-The grit size is slightly larger than the previously used particle size.
-The final step of grinding is performed with soft and sharp oil stone before the polishing process.
+(1) Thoroughly re-grind the surface using a grit size that is slightly coarser than before.
+The final step of grinding should be performed with a soft and sharp oil stone prior to polishing.

-(3) Use the shortest polishing time and the minimum polishing force possible.
+(3) Minimize the polishing time and force to the extent possible.